darklunch/futz/README.md

 FUTz (pronounced "foots," from Fair Use Toolz) is a client-side browser userscript that provides a suite of tools to aid researchers, journalists, students, and users with disabilities in accessing and reading web content.

-This script does not perform any automatic actions.
-It is a user-controlled toolkit that empowers individuals to exercise their legal rights under the Fair Use doctrine of the U.S. Copyright Act (17 U.S.C. § 107) and enhances web accessibility.
+    ⚠️ Note: This script does not perform any automatic actions.
+It is a user-controlled toolkit designed to help individuals exercise their legal rights under the Fair Use doctrine of the U.S. Copyright Act (17 U.S.C. § 107) and to enhance web accessibility.

-Core Principles & Legal Framework
+📜 Core Principles & Legal Framework

-This project is built on the following principles to ensure it operates as a lawful and ethical tool:
+This project is guided by the following core principles to ensure lawful and ethical use:
 1. User-Controlled and Non-Automated

+    The script performs no automatic actions.

-The script does nothing on its own.
-Every action must be deliberately initiated by the user through a menu command.
-This design places the responsibility for lawful use squarely on the user, who must determine if their specific use case qualifies as Fair Use.
+    All actions must be manually triggered by the user via the menu.

+    Responsibility for lawful use rests with the user, who must determine if their case qualifies as Fair Use.

 2. Client-Side Operation Only

-This toolkit operates exclusively within the user's browser.
-It only manipulates page data that has already been sent to the client.
-It does not "hack," decrypt, or access any non-public server data.
-Its function is to re-organize and un-obstruct content that is already present but may be difficult to access.
+    FUTz runs entirely in the user's browser.

+    It only interacts with page data already sent to the client.

+    It does not hack, decrypt, or access private server-side content.

+    It simply re-organizes or de-obstructs already-present content.

 3. Empowering Lawful Use Cases

-The primary purpose of this toolkit is to facilitate legally protected activities, including:
+This toolkit is designed to support legally protected activities, including:

-    Research & Scholarship: Researchers often need to access numerous articles for meta-analysis, data collection, and citation.
-This toolkit aids in managing metered access and viewing content for academic purposes.

-    Journalism, Criticism & Commentary: Journalists require access to information to report on events, verify facts, and provide commentary.
-The tools here assist in this news-gathering process.
+    📚 Research & Scholarship
+    Manage metered access and view content for academic analysis, citation, or synthesis.

+    📰 Journalism, Criticism & Commentary
+    Access and verify facts, find sources, and support commentary.

+    🏫 Education
-    Education: Students and educators can use these tools to access materials for classroom discussion, research projects, and educational assignments under Fair Use guidelines.
+    Enables access for classroom discussions, projects, and academic assignments under Fair Use.

-    Accessibility: Users with print disabilities, ADHD, or other conditions can benefit immensely from the Reader Mode, which removes distracting visual elements.
-The DOM Reset function can remove overlays that interfere with screen reader software.
+    ♿ Accessibility
+    Enhances usability for users with visual impairments, ADHD, or other conditions through features like Reader Mode and DOM Reset.

-Toolkit Features
+🧰 Toolkit Features

-The script adds the following commands to the Tampermonkey menu:
+FUTz adds the following menu commands via Tampermonkey or other userscript managers:

-    Clear Site Storage & Reload: Resets site data (cookies, local storage) to help manage metered access for research purposes.
+    Clear Site Storage & Reload
+    Resets cookies/local storage to manage metered content.

-    Remove Obstructive Elements: A tool to remove non-content elements like pop-up modals, sticky banners, and overlays that interfere with reading or screen readers.
+    Remove Obstructive Elements
+    Removes pop-ups, overlays, sticky headers, and similar barriers.

+    Enter Reader Mode
-    Enter Reader Mode: Extracts the main article content into a clean, simplified, and clutter-free view, significantly improving readability and accessibility.
+    Displays a clean, simplified article view to improve readability and accessibility.

-    Search Headline on Google: A convenience tool that helps users find the canonical source of an article or alternative versions via a public search engine, a common step in academic research.
+    Search Headline on Google
+    Helps locate the original article or alternate sources via search.

-    Lookup in External Archives: Provides one-click links to public web archives (like Archive.today, 12ft.io).
-This is a critical tool for researchers and digital archivists needing access to historical or preserved versions of a webpage.
+    Lookup in External Archives
+    One-click access to public archives like Archive.today or 12ft.io for preserved versions of a page.

-Installation
+🚀 Installation

-    You must have a userscript manager installed in your browser, such as Tampermonkey, Violentmonkey, or Greasemonkey.
+    Install a userscript manager such as:

+        Tampermonkey

+        Violentmonkey

+        Greasemonkey

-    Navigate to the script file (futz-toolkit.user.js) in this repository and click the [RAW] button.
+    Navigate to the futz-toolkit.user.js script file in this repository.

+    Click the [Raw] button.

-    Your userscript manager will open a new tab and ask you to confirm the installation.
+    Your userscript manager will prompt you to confirm the installation.

-Legal Disclaimer
+⚖️ Legal Disclaimer

-This tool is provided for educational, research, and accessibility purposes.
-It is a general-purpose tool, and its functions may have unintended consequences on some websites.
-The responsibility for ensuring compliance with all applicable laws, including copyright law and website terms of service, rests solely with the user.
-The developers of this script are not liable for its misuse.
+This tool is provided for educational, research, and accessibility purposes only.
+It is a general-purpose utility, and its use may have unintended consequences on some websites.

+    The responsibility for ensuring legal compliance with copyright laws, Fair Use provisions, and website terms of service lies solely with the user.
+The developers are not liable for any misuse of the script.

-License
+📄 License

 This project is licensed under the MIT License.